Committee against Torture Discusses Reports on Follow-up to Concluding Observations, Individual Communications, and Reprisals

 The Committee against Torture today discussed reports on follow-up to concluding observations, individual communications, and reprisals under the Convention against Torture and other Cruel, Inhuman or Degrading Treatment or Punishment.

-Bakhtiyar Tuzmukhamedov, Rapporteur on follow-up to concluding observations under article 19 of the Convention, presenting his report, said that no follow-up reports had been received during the period under review.
+Bakhtiyar Tuzmukhamedov, Committee Rapporteur on follow-up to concluding observations under article 19 of the Convention, presenting his report, said that since the last progress report to the Committee, follow-up reports had been received from Tajikistan, Belgium, and Lithuania.
 Several countries had not met the deadlines for submission of follow-up information: Antigua and Barbuda, Bangladesh, Benin, Cabo Verde, Cambodia, Republic of Congo, Djibouti, Gabon, Ghana, Guinea, Holy See, Indonesia, Madagascar, Mozambique, Rwanda, Seychelles, Sierra Leone, Sri Lanka, Syria, Togo, Yemen and Zambia.
 During the period under review, the Committee received no alternative follow-up reports from non-governmental organizations or other stakeholders in relation to the follow-up replies submitted by States parties.
-There were no State party reports pending consideration.

-Summaries of the public meetings of the Committee can be found here, while webcasts of the public meetings can be found here.
-The programme of work of the Committee’s seventy-fourth session and other documents related to the session can be found here.
+Summaries of the public meetings of the Committee can be found here, and webcasts of the public meetings can be found here.
+The programme of work of the Committee’s seventy-fifth session and other documents related to the session can be found here.

 not an official record.
 English and French versions of our releases are different as they are the product of two separate coverage teams that work independently.